bateyt/newhome/about.md

 permalink: /about/
 ---

-Trey Batey is a biological anthropologist and currently an instructor of anthropology in the [Department of Department of Anthropology and Sociology](https://people.eou.edu/anthsoc/) at Eastern Oregon University and the [Social Science Department](http://www.mhcc.edu/SocialScience.aspx) at Mt.
+Hello.
+My name is Trey Batey, and I am a biological anthropologist and current faculty member in the Social Sciences Department of Lower Columbia College.
+Also, I retain teaching ties with the [Department of Department of Anthropology and Sociology](https://people.eou.edu/anthsoc/) at Eastern Oregon University and the [Social Science Department](http://www.mhcc.edu/SocialScience.aspx) at Mt.
 Hood Community College.

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/batey_cv.pdf)